The Big Salad

 "The Big Salad" is the 88th episode of the NBC sitcom Seinfeld.
 This was the second episode for the sixth season.
 It aired on September 29, 1994.
-In this episode, George becomes irritated when he does not receive thanks for buying Elaine a salad, Elaine must deal with an annoying store clerk in order to get her boss a rare top-of-the-line pencil, Kramer fears he may be partially responsible for the murder of a dry cleaner, and Jerry comes to suspect there is something wrong with his girlfriend when he learns she was dumped by Newman.
+In this episode, George wants credit for buying Elaine a big salad, Elaine avoids the advances of a stationery store clerk, Kramer assumes his golf scorekeeping drove a former baseball star to murder, and Jerry needs to know why his girlfriend was not good enough for Newman.